 Rinse chicken and pat dry with paper towels.
 Sprinkle cavity with salt.
 Rub the skin of the chicken all over with Worcestershire sauce and sprinkle evenly with the spice mix.
 Stand up the chicken with the large cavity down and place it on top of the half-filled can (see Note) in the prepared roasting pan.

-Note: This chicken is sure to become a favorite in your home, so you may wish to invest in a beercan chicken stabilizer.
+- You may wish to invest in a beercan chicken stabilizer.
 It is a footed framework that helps stabilize the chicken on the can.
 If you do have an outdoor grill and the nice weather to go with it, feel free to use this recipe in the traditional grill method.

-Tip: To enhance the process even further, use a wedge of fruit (such as apple or orange) to block the top neck cavity hole.
+- To enhance the process even further, use a wedge of fruit (such as apple or orange) to block the top neck cavity hole.